-The Johnston-Grimes Metropolitan Fire Department has a few tips to ensure your safety during Daylight Saving Time.
+The Johnston-Grimes Metropolitan Fire District has a few tips to ensure your safety during Daylight Saving Time.

-- Be sure to also check the manufacture date on both your smoke and carbon monoxide alarms.
+Be sure to also check the manufacture date on both your smoke and carbon monoxide alarms.
 Depending upon the manufacturer, detectors can last anywhere from ten years.
-The smoke alarm manufacture date is usually located on the back of the alarm and replace smoke alarms older than 10 years.
+The smoke alarm manufacture date is usually located on the back of the alarm and replaces smoke alarms older than 10 years.

 Remember, almost every day a smoke alarm saves somebody’s life.